 This is because the stove surface is susceptible to a phenomenon called “Thermal Shock” which is the fancy name for when a very hot surface meets a cold one and one is damaged.

-Just like when an icy cold glass meets hot water there is a good chance it will crack.
-Well, the same goes for cast iron the exact same cracking or fracturing can happen if hot cast iron meets a cold surface or cold cast iron meet a hot surface.
+Just like when an icy cold glass meets hot water, there is a good chance it will crack.
+Well, the same goes for cast iron the exact same cracking or fracturing can happen if hot cast iron meets a cold surface or cold cast iron meets a hot surface.

 How can you avoid Thermal Shock?
 Heat your stovetop element and the cast iron pan up together, just like on induction stoves.
 Don’t place a hot cast iron pan on a cold glass top stove…